Statse/medusa-mastra-demo/readme.md

 If you didn't generate the storefront, then you can go and generate a publishable API key by following these instructions: https://docs.medusajs.com/resources/storefront-development/publishable-api-keys

+Default Mastra bot can only recommend products currently.

 Happy hacking.